n1analytics/javallier/README.md

 A Java library for [Paillier partially homomorphic encryption](https://en.wikipedia.org/wiki/Paillier_cryptosystem) based on [python-paillier](https://github.com/NICTA/python-paillier).

-The homomorphic properties of the paillier crypto system are:
+The homomorphic properties of the paillier cryptosystem are:

 - Encrypted numbers can be multiplied by a non encrypted scalar.
 - Encrypted numbers can be added together.